Adios-COVID/datarepo/README.md

 #### 4. **Latino By County**

-Returns the data for total number of cases, confirmed cases, 7 day average, fourteen day case rate, etc. for a specified county.
+Returns the data for Latinos by county including estimated population, household income, hosuehold size, and transportation statisitcs.

 URL: `/latino-by-county`